-- Ensured risk and reward are balanced to promote partnership behaviours rather than transactional delivery.
+- Ensured risk and reward are balanced to promote partnership behaviours rather than transactional delivery. - Extend the outcome-based model to all new frameworks, reinforcing alignment to enterprise KPIs. - Simplify commercial terms where possible to improve accessibility for SMEs.

 2.4.6 Outcome and output driven contracting